hlmnicholson/responsive-club/README.md

 # responsive-club

-This project is a homepage for the fictional swimming group called "Leiden", built in HTML & CSS and responsively styled using css grid and responsive units of measurement such as %, rem and em.
+This project is a homepage for the fictional swimming group called "Leiden Swimmers", built in HTML & CSS and responsively styled using css grid and responsive units of measurement such as %, rem and em.

 ## Table of Contents